 - Meditate on God’s Word.
 Let it become the compass for my thinking.

 Worry pulls at your mind the more you give into it and let it consume your thinking.
-But as you take steps, however small, to direct your thinking toward God’s goodness, mercy and grace, your thoughts transform.
-And as thoughts transform, feelings do too.
+As you take steps, however small, to direct your thinking toward God’s goodness, mercy, and grace, your thoughts transform.
+As thoughts transform, feelings do too.

-These small steps — praying, reading & meditating on Scripture — add up over time to make a huge — a transforming — difference in a person’s life.
+These small steps — praying, reading, and meditating on Scripture — add up over time to make a transformational difference in a person’s life.
 Keep taking those small steps.

 Persevere through the temptation to worry.
 Refuse to give up and give in to negativity.
 Pursue truth and excellence and loveliness and purity and wholesomeness.